Ain't Them Bodies Saints: Critical reception

 David Gritten of The Daily Telegraph gave the film a 4/5 saying "Lowery has said he wanted Ain't Them Bodies Saints to have the quality of an old folk song, something Bob Dylan might once have covered.
 He's succeeded – and made something affecting and stylish out of a tale with mythic aspirations."
-Cath Clarke gave the film a 4/5, commending Maras performance and saying "Bodies gets under your skin and stays there.
+Cath Clarke of Time Out London gave the film a 4/5, commending Maras performance and saying "Bodies gets under your skin and stays there.
 And the gospel handclapping soundtrack feels like it's drawing you into a dream."
 Adam Woodward of Little White Lies focused his praise on the contributions of Bradford Young and Daniel Hart, maintaining that the film "[wears] its influences on its sleeve [without] feeling stale or derivative ... [it] is an immaculate piece of storytelling that boasts serious talent whichever way you look.
 Special mention must go to Bradford Young's gorgeous sun-bleached cinematography, which coupled with Daniel Hart's ubiquitous score of nervy, tiptoeing strings and soft handclaps gives the film a dream-like quality."
 Peter Debruge of Variety gave the film a positive review, stating that "David Lowery's Ain't Them Bodies Saints landed with the excitement of a bold new voice, and yet, there's also something undeniably old-fashioned in his approach, suggesting a lost artifact freshly unearthed from the 1970s."

 Lukewarm reviews praised the ambition but questioned the execution and integrity of the film, with Peter Bradshaw of The Guardian commenting, "It's a poignant story of sundered love, earnest and intense, without being exactly tragic, and although writer-director David Lowery interestingly refuses certain romantic cliches, you wonder if he knows exactly where he's going with the narrative."
-The review in the Los Angeles Times was particularly critical of the narrative, stating that "[even]though Lowery is skillful with dialogue, there are ways he ties the events together that are knotty.
+The review in the Los Angeles Times was particularly critical of the narrative, stating that "[even] though Lowery is skillful with dialogue, there are ways he ties the events together that are knotty.
 The first is the most problematic.
 Though a natural fall guy is right at their feet, felled by the cops and long past complaining about issues like loyalty and betrayal, Bob grabs the gun that shot the sheriff.
 Lowery is intent that the couple will grapple with the idea of responsibility, whatever frustrations with logic that might pose for the rest of us."
-A.A Dowd of The A.V.
+A.A.
+Dowd of The A.V.
 Club gave the film a C+, criticizing Lowery for being too eager to emulate Malick, maintaining that "upstart David Lowery mimics the mythic methodology of his revered elder, drowning the sparse tale of an on-the-run convict and his lonely baby's mama in lots of dreamy, magic-hour atmosphere."